spectral-cockpit/specprepper/README.md

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/spectrophil)

-The goal of {specprepper} is not only to wrap different signal processing methods and make them more accessible, but also to write some of exisiting algorithms with faster code.
+The goal of {specprepper} is not only to wrap different signal processing methods and make them more accessible, but also to offer some of exisiting algorithms with faster code implementations.
 It features a recipe-like interface, which also makes it possible to chain different methods in sequence.